 That doesn’t mean that you should just pick the most popular one and go for it as it’s important to think about what you would personally enjoy.

 When it comes to passive income this doesn’t mean that money just floats into your checking account every month for no reason.

 You will have to put in the work beforehand and set up systems to ensure the money will come in regardless of how much time you put into it following on from there.

-There are some income streams that will be more passive than others though.
+Some income streams will be more passive than others though.